muness/muness.github.io/_posts/2023-05-23-a-few-job-search-tips.md

 ## A few job search tips

-This good folks at [Quantix](https://www.quantixinc.com/) recently set up a networking group for some IT executives.
+The good folks at [Quantix](https://www.quantixinc.com/) recently set up a networking group for some IT executives.
 The idea is to create a community for those of us looking for positions to connect and learn from one another's experience.

 ### Some tips we talked about